- Background Information

 - Take no further action.

-6.8 This Workplace Bullying Policy and Procedure is a complete code for the University to manage and resolve Workplace Bullying complaints.
-This policy in no way limits a staff member’s rights, including their access to a State based WorkCover Authority and/or the Fair Work Commission or any other jurisdiction (court or tribunal).
+6.8 This policy and procedure is a complete code for the University to manage and resolve workplace bullying complaints.
+This policy and procedure in no way limits a staff member’s rights, including their access to a State based WorkCover Authority and/or the Fair Work Commission or any other jurisdiction (court or tribunal).

 7. Confidentiality and Victimisation

 7.1 The parties to a bullying complaint are required, at all stages of this policy and procedure, to maintain confidentiality in relation to the concern or complaint.
-The parties must not disclose, by any form of communication, either the fact or the substance of the allegations or issues to anyone other than an advocate, staff representative (as defined under the ACU Staff Enterprise Agreement 2013 - 2017 (or its successor) or a qualified counsellor.
+The parties must not disclose, by any form of communication, either the fact or the substance of the allegations or issues to anyone other than an advocate, staff representative (as defined under the Agreement (or its successor) or a qualified counsellor.

-7.2 A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the resolution of a complaint under these procedures.
+7.2 A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the resolution of a complaint under this policy and procedure.

 7.3 Any breach of either the confidentiality or non-victimisation requirements will be treated seriously by the University, and may result in disciplinary action.
-Any such breach will be referred for investigation and handling in accordance with the relevant misconduct procedure.
+Any such breach will be referred for investigation and handling in accordance with the University's Misconduct and Serious Misconduct Policy.

-From time to time the University may make changes to this Policy to improve the effectiveness of its operation.
+From time to time the University may make changes to this policy and procedure to improve the effectiveness of its operation.